 Your home is your haven.
 A place to recharge and refresh, connect and inspire.
 A place of beauty and ritual.
 And then come kids.
-And with them all the things: art, toys, and clothes galore.
+And with them come all the things: art, toys, and clothes galore.
 Broken bits that have some unknown sentimental value.
 Slime and sand and clay and building supplies.
 Books, bottles, and blankets.
 These are just some of the things that seem to multiply in the night once kids enter the picture.

 As a mom, I value creativity and play in our home environment, welcoming any chance to build, create, and have fun.
-As a work from home creative, I also know I do my best work in a visually calm and organized space.
+As a work-from-home creative, I also know I do my best work in a visually calm and organized space.
 Finding that balance has been a series of trial and error—one that’s included baskets, bins, systems, and figuring out just what works for our family and space.

-After yet another basket and bin purchase, I started to re-evaluate our system.
+After yet another basket and bin purchase, I started to reevaluate our system.
 We had THINGS to keep us organized, but not strategies that were clear and involved everyone in the house being on the same page.
 For me, the following three shifts have been a game changer:

 For me, having a clutter-free home is key to creating a calm environment.
 I’ve noticed the same in my daughter, watching as she engages in deep play and creativity better in a tidy space than surrounded by clutter.
 I began to talk to her about WHY we stay organized and tidy in our space, helping her to notice how she feels, and motivating her to help in the process and keep her own spaces pretty clean for a child.

-These shifts have helped me to create a rhythm in the chaos that is our home.
+These shifts have helped me create a rhythm in the chaos that is our home.
 They’ve allowed us easy access when we want to play, make, build, and live, while also keeping the organized calm that we so value in our environment.
-On any given day, our mess is out of control across the board, but I’ve found just having these few simple tweaks in my approach to parenting and tidying up has made all the difference in keeping the balance just right for our little family.
+On any given day, our mess is out of control across the board, but I’ve found that just having these few simple tweaks in my approach to parenting and tidying up has made all the difference in keeping the balance just right for our little family.

 Tell me, what are the best tips you’ve found in winning the battle against clutter in your space?